 Employee, Audra S. Martin ("Martin") brought action against rail yard owner, alleging personal injuries arising from leak and release of fumes from battery used to charge yard's power supply.
 Yard owner filed amended third-party complaint against battery manufacturer and seller seeking contribution and indemnification following settlement with employee.
 On December 13, 2003, Martin alleges that while she was a yardmaster at CSX Transportations ("CSX") rail yard a battery used to power the yard's power supply began to leak and release causing Martin to lose consciousness, fall, and sustain injuries.
 Martin sued CSX under the Federal Employers' Liability Act ("FELA").
-CSX denied liability and filed a third-party complaint against American Power Conversion Corp. ("APCC"), and B & amp; B Battery Inc. ("BB").
+CSX denied liability and filed a third-party complaint against American Power Conversion Corp. ("APCC"), and B & Dettery Inc. ("BB").
 CSX and Martin settled their disputes and filed an amended notice stipulating to the dismissal of Plaintiff's claims against CSX, with prejudice, due to a settlement between the party.
 CSX then filed against APCC for indemnification and contribution.
 The third-party complaint did not mention the settlement agreement.
+Issue: Did the court grant CSX's motion for indemnification and contribution although CSX and plaintiff had settled, dismissing the case with prejudice